Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Pipeline-Behaviors.md

 4. Your custom behavior (if registered for that exact command type)
 5. Command handler logic executes

+> [!IMPORTANT]
+> Keep this order intact in your custom implementations.
+Moving custom behaviors ahead of built-in behaviors may bypass mandatory validation checks, API context setup, and other shared logic, which may lead to hard-to-diagnose issues.

 Then control returns back up the chain in reverse order.

 This means code before `await next()` in your custom behavior runs before the handler, and code after `await next()` runs after the handler.